-After reviewing possible approaches for estimating the average yield of products per whale and correcting this for struck-and-lost animals to obtain the average yield per strike (i.e. the amount that one could expect to contribute to meeting need, taking into account that strike limits are not always met), we adopted the methods described under Item 4.2.3 by species.
-The results of this, including a consideration of uncertainty are given in detail under Item 5 and summarised in Table 12 below (revised from the original to take into account some small corrections to the catch data used in the original version of the report).
+After reviewing possible approaches for estimating the average yield of products per whale and correcting this for struck-and-lost animals to obtain the average yield per strike (i.e. the amount that one could expect to contribute to meeting need), we adopted the methods described under Item 4.2.3 by species.
+The results of this, including a consideration of uncertainty are given in detail under Item 5 and summarised in Table 12.